akarimoon/xtask_mt/README.md

-# Cross-task Alignment Learning for Multi-Task Learning
+# Cross-task Self-Consistency for Multi-Task Learning

 ## Tested on
 - numpy(v1.19.1)